dynatrace-oss/terraform-provider-dynatrace/docs/resources/maintenance_window.md

 - `mz_id` (String) The ID of a management zone to which the matched entities must belong
 - `tag_combination` (String) The logic that applies when several tags are specified: AND/OR.
 If not set, the OR logic is used
-- `tags` (Block List) The tag you want to use for matching.
+- `tags` (Block Set) The tag you want to use for matching.
 You can use custom tags from the UI, AWS tags, Cloud Foundry tags, OpenShift/Kubernetes, and tags based on environment variables (see [below for nested schema](#nestedblock--scope--matches--tags))
 - `type` (String) The type of the Dynatrace entities (for example, hosts or services) you want to pick up by matching
 - `unknowns` (String) allows for configuring properties that are not explicitly supported by the current version of this provider